j-andrews7/Pipelines/Coding_Variants_Pipeline.md

 module remove bcftools-1.2
 ```

-Now set these files aside and let's work on the ChIP-seq data.

 #### 6.)
 Fix headers.
 Text editor style because I was too lazy to write something.

+Now set these files aside and let's work on the ChIP-seq data.

+---

+## Variant Calling from ChIP-Seq Data
+Here's how I identify variants from the ChIP-seq data.
+This is fairly stringent due to the low coverage, but hopefully it reduces false positives and ensures we don't waste time trying to validate mutations that aren't around.

+## Merging All Variants
+Now we can put the variants from the RNA-seq and ChIP-seq data together.

 #### 7.)
 Combine the BCFTools and VarScan files.
 This step was an **enormous** hassle to figure out.